Can You Shock Pool After Adding Muriatic Acid? Safe Timing

 - Keep your pool pump running for at least 4 hours after adding any chemical

-- Store muriatic acid and chlorine products separately and never transport together
+- Store muriatic acid and chlorine products separately and never transport together (mixing the two releases toxic chlorine gas)

 What If You Need to Add Both Quickly?